How can we help you?

 In addition, the Social Impact Assessment of the proposed project found that the proposed project will generate more than $150 million in direct wages and profits, and more than $160 million in indirect wages and profits, per year of construction.
 Furthermore, during project operations, the project would be expected to generate around $25 million per year in direct and indirect economic benefit for the local region.

 Please send us an enquiry via our contact form with your contact details and details of your skills or services.
 We are maintaining a database of interested contractors and suppliers.
-We will hold contractor information nights in late 2024 as we get closer to the start of project construction.
+We will hold contractor information nights in late 2025 as we get closer to the start of project construction.

 PROJECT CONSTRUCTION

 We understand that water is a critically important issue for the Walcha community.
 During construction, water will be required for concrete batching, earthworks and dust suppression.
-We are currently investigating water supply options for the project.

 The hours of construction will be specified in the development approval.
 Typically, construction will occur during standard construction hours Monday through Friday 7am to 6pm and Saturday 8am to 6pm, with no work on Sundays and public holidays.
 When works need to happen outside these standard hours, we will provide advance notice and put in place measures to minimise disruption.

-Turbine loads will originate from the Port of Newcastle and travel via Tamworth along the Oxley Highway.
-The delivery of larger plant associated with the turbines will be undertaken by Oversize Overmass (OSOM) vehicles.
 The delivery of the turbine plant will be conducted by a specialist transport company with experience working on wind farm projects.
 Vehicles are subject to specific permits, ensuring the proposed delivery method is undertaken in a considered manner acceptable to the road authorities.

 These trips are extraordinarily well-planned and coordinated to ensure public safety and traffic control where required.
 There will be lead and follow escort vehicles.
 Drivers can only work for a specified number of hours per day and given the length of the trip from Newcastle to Walcha, each trip will take two days.
 It is expected that the first day will be travel from Newcastle to Tamworth, where the driver will spend the night.
-On the second day, the driver will leave Tamworth at daylight and travel to Walcha, arriving 2-2.5 hours after departure.
+On the second day, the driver will leave Tamworth at daylight and travel to Walcha, arriving around 3 hours after departure.
 Drivers are professional and highly experienced.

 Some local roads may need to be upgraded within the project area to accommodate heavy loads and construction traffic.
 For example, Bark Hut Road and part of Blue Mountain Road will likely be upgraded, and some culverts and causeways may also need to be strengthened.

-The proposed route, and required road upgrades, are described in the Environmental Impact Statement.
 Any local road upgrades will also be discussed and agreed with Walcha Council before construction.

 We will upgrade local roads where necessary before construction to the satisfaction of the Council and Transport for NSW.
 The road network utilised by the project will be monitored and maintained to ensure continued safe use by all road users.
 Any damage attributed to project construction will be rectified.